|

 ----

-"However much we
+"However much

-comes in and we hug the chains that bind us.
+self comes in and we hug the chains that bind us.
 This must cease."

 Mohandas Gandhi